jrejaud/WearSocket/README.md

 }
 ```

-Note: WearSocket uses jCenter repository and is not on Maven Central atm.

 ## Setup

 First, get an instance of the WearSocket and set it up by passing Context and the [wear app capabilities](http://developer.android.com/training/wearables/data-layer/messages.html#SendMessage)